Adamcake/Bolt/app/README.md

 -   `credentials`: a JSON-encoded string containing an array of objects, one for each account the user is signed in on.
 Contains access_token, id_token, refresh_token, expiry, login_provider, and sub (unique account ID).
 If this param is absent, the user has no credentials file.
 -   `config`: a JSON-encoded string containing the user config.
 Anything at all may be stored in the config object; when the object is sent in a `/save-config` request (described later in this readme), the same object will be present in this param next time Bolt opens.
 If this param is absent, the user has no config file.
 -   `flathub`: a boolean indicating whether this is a flathub build, useful for making error messages more helpful.
 Assume false if not present.
--   `plugins`: a boolean indicating whether this build supports RS3 plugins.
-Assume false if not present.
-If false, plugin-related API requests will not work, and will return 4xx.
+-   `plugins`: a JSON-encoded string containing the contents of plugins.json.
+If this is present (even as an empty dict), then plugins are supported on the current system.
+If not, all plugin-related features should be hidden or disabled, as they will not work.
 -   `rs3_linux_installed_hash`: if RS3 is installed, this param will be present indicating the hash of the .deb from which it was installed.
 Used for update-checking by comparing the hash against the one found in the metafile of the official download repo.
 -   `runelite_installed_id` - if RuneLite is installed, this param will be present indicating the unique ID of the [Github asset](https://api.github.com/repos/runelite/launcher/releases) from which the JAR was downloaded.
 Used for update-checking.
 -   `hdos_installed_version` - if HDOS is installed, this param will be present indicating the value `launcher.version` from the [getdown config](https://cdn.hdos.dev/client/getdown.txt) at the time when it was installed.
 Used for update-checking.